Open Desktop Workstation

 The Open Desktop Workstation, also referred to as ODW is a PowerPC based computer, by San Antonio-based Genesi.
 The ODW has an interchangeable CPU card allowing for a wide range of PowerPC microprocessors from IBM and Freescale Semiconductor.

 It is a standardized version of the Pegasos II.
-It was the first open source based PowerPC computer and gave PowerPC a host/target development environment.
-Genesi have released the complete specification (design and component listing) free of charge.
+It was the first open-source based PowerPC computer and gave PowerPC a host/target development environment.
+Genesi released the complete specification (design and component listing) free of charge.
 The ODW-derived Home Media Center won the Best in Show award at the Freescale Technology Forum in 2005.
 It also features an ATI certification and a "Ready for IBM Technology" certification.

 It supports a variety of operating systems such as MorphOS, Linux, QNX and OpenSolaris.
-Manufacturing of the ODW have been discontinued in favour for EFIKA.
+Manufacturing of the ODW was discontinued in favor of the EFIKA architecture.